 While the search engine giants did join forces under national interests, it did face more and more difficult and largely unsolved questions regarding relationships between legacy national governments, as diverse as they are, and supranational organisations, and also between the governments themselves.
 There are various issues here, but perhaps one of the most severe issues is the ongoing aim to establish supranational mandate as de-facto, including some largely one-sided coalitions.
-Indeed the eternal obstacle in constructing global governance is the difficult of identifying, institutionalising and establishing one.
+Indeed the eternal obstacle in constructing global governance is the difficulty of identifying, institutionalising and establishing one.
 Many people talk about it, some people want it, some tried out and failed, yet very rarely it is discussed as of what are the root causes for the difficulty and how should one prevent if not suppress the aims in the future to proceed on that path.
 At the end of the horrors of world wars, an institution was formed, based on the concepts of territoriality and sovereignty, however which is now more and less eroding.
 Please be reminded about the preceding events before the second world war broke off, one of them which was the abolishment of the league of nations, the glue and fabric to keep the rebelling sovereigns down and in order.

 The global cybersecurity initiative, and indeed the various transnational organisations, businesses if one will, are increasingly acting as de-facto replacement of the legacy institutions which have failed to respond to the challenge of inter-territorial networks.
 While the search engine giants operate with world’s governments by tampering with the search results based on their requests, it will more than anything aim to enforce its own role as the one, the one who can say who are legitimate governments and authorities to issue such warrants as well as fall back to the mundane concept of national cyberspace.
-For the actual victim of search engines the goodness of self-censoring indexes does only little good.
-Most of the cases are just solved by altering country-specific indexes, an act which perversely tries to emboss the concept of territoriality to the cyber space as well as to the modern transnational thinking and identities.
+For the actual victim of search engines, the goodness of self-censoring indexes does only little good.
+Most of the cases are just solved by altering country-specific indexes, an act which perversely tries to emboss the concept of territoriality to the cyberspace as well as to the modern transnational thinking and identities.

 Recently Australian government authorities were reported to have been requesting one search engine business to tamper their product offerings, because, as they were reported to have been saying, the information offered by that product was revealing something about someone whose identity in a court proceeding was meant to be classified.
 While that may sound like a humble aim to protect that person, yet even when the giant beast did obey, what was done did little to none good for the person involved.
 And the truth is, that not even Australian government nor the giant care about the fate of that specific person, for most of the part they are just worried either about their business or about the capabilities in the cyberspace.
 You guess which one is more worried about which.
-Yet both of them were celebrated as winners in privacy management, cyber security as well as human rights.
+Yet both of them were celebrated as winners in privacy management, cybersecurity as well as human rights.

-Replace the giant from business sector as a supranational organisation (and boom) you have good load of history approaching.
+Replace the giant from the business sector as a supranational organisation (and boom) you have a good load of history approach.
 Similarly to the business giant, legacy governments love to play with fire, as their global proxy forces are supporting their domestic politics in the name of the populist money-shot, the globalisation and cybersecurity.
-Containing the violent nations and governments at the time of agreement after their horrific actions was meant to ensure that no war would emerge.
-Yet, while the effectivity of the system can be questioned, the times what we have now, when the cages are left wide open, nationalism is gaining foothold, governments are getting intoxicated of the euphoria of global mandate, what we would need in the cyberspace is the global cyber institutions enforcing the cages for the nationalistic forces in cyberspace and indeed during globalisation.
-Without global deterrence, the mad elephants will pootle around without much hesitation and cause a lot of human misery.
+Containing the violent nations and governments at the time of agreement after their horrific actions were meant to ensure that no war would emerge.
+Yet, while the effectivity of the system can be questioned, the times what we have now when the cages are left wide open, nationalism is gaining a foothold, governments are getting intoxicated of the euphoria of the global mandate, what we would need in the cyberspace is the global cyber institutions enforcing the cages for the nationalistic forces in cyberspace and indeed during globalisation.
+Without global deterrence, mad elephants will pootle around without much hesitation and cause a lot of human misery.
 Like intoxicated usually, they won’t realize the consequences of their own actions, but just try to project that the subordinates, and indeed their disobedience is the issue, when in fact the elephants themselves should sit down and bow the mice.